tuokri/DesertRats/README.md

 # Desert Rats

-This repository is now an acrhive.
+This repository has been archived.
 Desert Rats has been merged into Black Orchestra.
 Active development is being done elsewhere.